alexellis/k3sup-civo-tutorial/README.md

 Did it work?
 Let us know if you ran into any issues and feel free to tweet a screenshot if you liked it to [@CivoCloud](https://twitter.com/civocloud/).

-## Wrapping up

-You now have full access to Kubernetes on your Instance.
-The k3sup tool will work with any VM you create whether on premises or in a cloud such as Civo.
-You can even [follow a micro-tutorial on the GitHub repository for your Raspberry Pi](https://github.com/alexellis/k3sup).

 ### Security & firewalls (recommended)

 Now that you've created your single-node cluster and have access to Kubernetes, it's time to tighten up the security.